Comprehensive Eye Exams

 Latest Technology for Evidence-Based Care

 Eyes on Canal strives to offer the most modern and progressive vision care to its New Orleans patients.
-Our experienced and caring team of optometrists is committed to staying current on the latest advancements in eye care by regularly attending continuing education seminars and advanced training courses.
+Our experienced and caring team is committed to staying current on the latest advancements in eye care by regularly attending continuing education seminars and advanced training courses.

 We use the most advanced multi-diagnostic exam screening tools on the market.
 By employing tools like automated refractors and aberrometers (which use advanced wavefront technology) we can objectively provide a more accurate baseline to determine the correct eyeglass or contact lens prescription.
 Plus, obtaining the results takes seconds, and it’s absolutely painless for our patients.